 To underscore its importance to Johnson & Johnson, an 8-foot-tall engraved version (shown above) sits in the lobby of company headquarters in New Brunswick, New Jersey.
-Made of sandstone, it weighs an estimated 30,000 pounds!
+Made of limestone, it weighs an estimated 30,000 pounds!

 In 1997, then-Chairman and CEO Ralph S. Larsen collected 65 copies of Our Credo from various countries and had them printed in a single volume (shown above).
 His goal was to show how the philosophy is a force for uniting Johnson & Johnson as a worldwide organization.

 In the book’s introduction, Larsen wrote: “Our Credo looks different from country to country.
 But no matter what the language, its enduring principles remind us of the values that make up the character of Johnson & Johnson.
 It is a heritage of enormous importance and a legacy we honor.”

 Our Credo is displayed throughout Johnson & Johnson locations around the globe: It can be found in some 800 buildings!
 “Our Credo is used in two workplace environments: It’s always in the reception lobby and also displayed in conference rooms,” says, Senior Design Manager, Environments, Johnson & Johnson Design.

 Furthermore, “many leaders in the organization have it hanging in their office, and when tough decisions come up, they've been known to use it to help guide them,” says, Director, World Headquarters Facilities Management, Johnson & Johnson Engineering and Property Services.

 Johnson & Johnson is a global company—and so is Our Credo.
 It has been translated into nearly 50 languages and dialects, from Arabic to Xhosa.